When to Refinance a Car (and When to Wait)

 Figuring out when and if you should refinance a car can be tricky, but if you approach it the right way, and ask the right questions, you’ll be able to make the right choice.
 You should refinance a car when it could help you save money, get a lower payment or both.
 You should probably skip refinancing if you’re underwater on your current loan, you bought the car recently or your current loan has prepayment penalties.
 Here’s more on when to refinance a car and when to wait.

-Natalie Brown, communications manager with Wells Fargo said, “We encourage consumers to consider the short-term and long-term impacts of refinancing.”
+There are a few situations where you should refinance your car and as Natalie Brown, communications manager with Wells Fargo said, “We encourage consumers to consider the short-term and long-term impacts of refinancing.”
+That means looking closely at your finances and understanding the details of the new loan you’re signing up for.
+Here’s when you should refinance your car loan.

-Brown said, “Refinancing may be worth considering if the consumer has a better credit score.”
-If your credit score has improved since you initially purchased the vehicle, then it’s likely you’ll qualify for a better financing deal, which could save you quite a bit in interest over the life of your loan.
-For example, refinancing $15,000 from a 7% rate to a 5% rate when making a monthly payment of a couple of hundred dollars would save you around $800 in interest.
+Getting a better APR could save you quite a bit in interest over the life of your loan.
+For example, refinancing $15,000 from a 7% rate to 5% when making a monthly payment of a couple of hundred dollars would save you around $800 in interest.